James Dashwood

-Sir James Dashwood, 2nd Baronet (1715 – 10 November 1779) was a British politician who sat in the House of Commons from 1740 to 1768.
+Sir James Dashwood, 2nd Baronet (1715 – 10 November 1779) was a British Tory politician who sat in the House of Commons from 1740 to 1768.

 Early life

 He was the son of Robert Dashwood, and his grandfather from whom he inherited the baronetcy was Sir Robert Dashwood, 1st Baronet; his mother was Dorothy Reade, daughter of Sir James Reade, 2nd Baronet.
 He was educated at John Roysse's Free School in Abingdon (now Abingdon School).
 He was a Steward of the OA Club in 1746.

 Kirtlington Park

 He inherited large estates in Oxfordshire, being on a Grand Tour when he came into them in 1734, and built an imposing house at Kirtlington.